dividuum/info-beamer/doc/manual.md

 #### fps = video:fps()

-Returns the frame per seconds as given by the video file.
+Returns the frame per seconds as specified by the video file.

 ### font = resource.load\_font(filename)